wprender/cloudbreak-docs/docs/aws.md

 After all the cluster resources are configured you can deploy a new HDP cluster.

-Here is a basic flow for cluster creation on Cloudbreak Web UI:
+Here is a **basic flow for cluster creation on Cloudbreak Web UI**:

  - Start by selecting a previously created AWS credential in the header.